Back To All

 Performance measurement comes down to two questions – what and how.
 Questions like “what” relate to actual tasks assigned to the team.
 They include explicit facts and implicit expectations.
 An example of a question like “what” can be called writing and testing code on time.
 Here, the timing is an explicit fact, and the excellent quality of the code is an implicit expectation.

-Questions like “how” are related to the process – for example, how well the engineer worked in a team, how innovative was his approach to the problem, and so on.
+Questions like “how” are related to the process – for example, the engineer’s ability to work on a team, how innovative his approach to the problem was, and so on.

 An assessment of the fundamental “what” and “how” will not only show you what tasks the team is working on, but also how well they perform them.
-Waydev provides a bird’s eye view of your engineers’ activity with the Work Log, enabling you to see and zoom in to any commit or pull request an engineer produced in a time frame.
+Waydev provides a holistic view of your engineering teams’ activities with Pull Request insights, allowing you to zoom into the Pull Request workflow of your teams.

 3. Focusing on long-term results